 How to Teach

 It’s very important to have regular reading time when your child is at this stage.
 Reading should be fun, not a “set your timer” sort of chore.
 I find that by having a reading ready environment with tons of books in baskets easily accessible in every room, it makes reading easy to do.
 I love cuddling up with my little ones, getting some snacks, covering up with a favorite blanket, and getting really animated while we read our favorite books.
-This is the perfect time to start pointing out long vowels, the long and short oo, r-controlled vowels, diphthongs, and digraphs.

 - Printer – A good basic printer like this will do the job, but if you’re going to be doing a lot of printing, I would recommend something like this.